kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 Still chuckling Franky unfolded his menu and in one quick north and south motion swiped the thick paper menu between McCarthy’s webbing of his fingers.
 While thankful they didn’t kill him, I’m pretty sure that was probably the worst paper cut I’d ever witnessed and it made me want to throw up.
 I leaned to my right dry heaving and the room erupted in laughter.
 McCarthy stood clutching his hand.
 He didn’t dare respond for fear of additional retribution so he turned and walked towards the door.

 It took a few minutes for everybody to stop laughing but eventually it died down.
 People were laughing about McCarthy’s response, the look in his eyes when Franky reached into his pocket.
 Essentially laughing at the play by play.
+Me attempting to throw up.
 By this time a waitress had come to our table and left a few glasses of water, some breadsticks and a nice tall glass of icy Diet Coke.

 I looked at Franky, then to the Diet Coke and then back to Franky.
 A quick nod to me I picked up the glass and began to drink.
 I didn’t realize it but I was getting my headache.
 The one I get when I get grumpy and don’t have my caffeine for the day.
 The bread.
 The soda.
 Delicious.
 I’d eaten as much as I possibly could as if I’d never eaten before.
 Franky nodded to one of the henchmen and he quickly left the room.
 A few moments later  a young man with glasses and a doctors coat came to sit where McCarthy had been previously.
 He was young.
 Looked as if he’d still been attending college.
 His nerdy disposition indicated he was a doctor.
 The stethoscope hanging around his neck seemed to acknowledge this reasoning.
 Interesting how someone who looks nerdy, wears a white lab coat and a stethoscope around their neck automatically makes you a doctor these days.